Free up to 1MM monthly messages. No credit card required.

-Back in 1870, it was possible get the same frequency update by watching a ticker-tape print out 20 minute delayed results at a rate of one character per second.
-This was a cutting edge data stream network and was probably the first time ever that you could subscribe to a networked data stream.
+Back in 1870, it was possible to get the same frequency update by watching a ticker-tape print out 20 minute delayed results at a rate of one character per second.
+This was a cutting-edge data stream network and probably the first time you could subscribe to a networked data stream.
 Today you can go to the financial section of your online news source to get these type of dynamic updates.

 Today, applications are publishing data about events at the moment of their creation.
 Data is published to subscribers and processed extremely fast making it possible to react to changing conditions in real time.
 This type of data is required for:

-It’s simply not possible to realize these types of use cases with a traditional “Near-Time” architecture.
-These use cases are about as real-time as real-time can get; they enable swift reactions to a near instantaneous stream of fast data before an opportunity is lost.
+It’s simply impossible to realize these use cases with traditional “Near-Time” architecture.
+These use cases are about as real time as real-time can get; they enable swift reactions to a near-instantaneous stream of fast data before an opportunity is lost.

 In the financial sector, firms now make money by observing market fluctuations on timescales as short as a few milliseconds.
 Trading houses now require a continuous source of instantaneous market data with as close to zero latency as possible.
 This is a stream of data that represents the pulse of market conditions at any given moment.
 Trading houses typically position their offices so that this data stream travels the quickest path from the exchange to the quant’s financial algorithms.
 Every millisecond of latency saved is a competitive advantage and equates to an opportunity to react to earn more revenue.

 Delivering this type of data at scale requires a special type of infrastructure.
-Although real time data stream delivery has a similar set of requirements to that of a traditional CDN: global scale, 99.999% reliability and quality of experience it also comes with a set of unique requirements that include:
+Although real time data stream delivery has a similar set of requirements to that of a traditional CDN: global scale and data centers, 99.999% reliability, and quality of experience it also comes with a set of unique requirements that include:

-Data Stream Networks have been designed to address exactly this set of challenges for today’s real time application developers.
-As the world quickly embraces the benefits of real time, Data Stream Networks are becoming the de-facto choice to make these type of applications possible.
-It simply doesn’t make sense for developers to spend time and resources re-inventing the wheel, when it is much faster, easier and cheaper to out-source delivery to a proven solution.
+End-to-end real-time communication platforms have been designed to address exactly this set of challenges for today’s real-time apps.
+As the world quickly embraces the benefits of real time, scalable, extensible platform solutions are becoming the de-facto choice to make these types of applications possible.
+It simply doesn’t make sense for developers to spend time and resources re-inventing the wheel when it is much faster, easier, and cheaper to outsource delivery to a proven solution.

-Sensors that test whether a certain condition is true or not, for exmaple, send a trigger the very moment an event registers.
+Sensors that test whether a certain condition is true or not, for example, send a trigger the very moment an event registers.
 The world of the Internet Of Things is filled with all types of devices that require real-time signaling of this sort.
-Data Stream Networks are perfect fit for delivering real-time asynchronous updates to IoT applications on millisecond timescales including:
+Real-time communication platforms are the perfect fit for delivering asynchronous updates and notifications to IoT applications on millisecond timescales including: